Matafou/circul-mode/README.md

 This package provides so called "landmarks" to emacs.

-Landmarks are a fast navigation facility for emacs.
-It is based on emacs "registers" but it is much faster to use.
-The main idea is to attach (some kind of) registers to keyboard keys (typically a numpad key or an "f" key) instead of characters.
+Landmarks are a fast navigation facility for emacs, based on emacs "registers", but faster to use.
+The main idea is to attach (some kind of) registers to **keyboard keys** (typically a numpad key or an "f" key) instead of characters.
 Hitting just one key makes the jump, and a simple keystroke sets the landmark.

 ## Installation